Board Certification Eligibility

-If your certification was inactivated because you were dropped from AOA membership for nonpayment of dues, or nonpayment of the annual registration fee, reinstatement of your certificate will be automatic once you renew your AOA membership and/or pay the registration fee.
+If your certification was inactivated due to nonpayment of the annual registration fee, reinstatement of your certificate will be automatic once you pay the registration fee.
 Remedial requirements may be assessed by the specialty certifying board.

 If you want to reactivate a lifetime, non-time-limited certification that was voluntarily inactivated at your request, you’ll need to comply with the requirements above, and gain approval from the AOCDEC and the Bureau of Osteopathic Specialists.
-You’ll need to pay any back AOA membership dues up to a maximum period of two (2) years, as well as any back AOA recertification registration fees, up to a maximum period of two (2) years.
+You’ll need to pay any back AOA recertification registration fees, up to a maximum period of two (2) years.
 Finally, if the specialty certifying board specifies other remedial requirements, you’ll need to meet them.

 Depending on the circumstances for inactivation of a non-time-limited certification, the Certification Compliance Review Committee may award a time-limited certification in lieu of the non-time-limited certification.
 Such action by the Certification Compliance Review Committee may be appealed to the BOS Appeal Committee and, if necessary, the AOA Board of Trustees.

 Resolution 56 defines the certification eligibility for ABMS-certified sports medicine physicians seeking certification from the AOCDEC.
 To be eligible for Resolution 56, ABMS-certified osteopathic physicians must meet the following requirements: